Where To Stay In Madrid First Time - Most Useful Guide Available

 1. Centro - most convenient sightseeing area

-Staying in Centro also means unbeatable connectivity.
+Being based in Centro also means excellent metro connections.

 2. Chueca - Vibrant nightlife area in Madrid